Probabilistic cellular automata with Andrei Toom: Disappearing cells

 It is a natural question to try to generalize the cellular automata model by allowing the birth and death of cells---in the sense that for example in one dimension when a cell dies its site disappears, and its nearest neighbors connect with each other.
 For a finite set of sites there are natural ways to do this in general form even for random evolutions, see Malyshev's~\cite{MalyshevRandomGraphs98}.
 However, it does not seem possible to talk about, for example, an infinite two-dimensional cellular automaton in which cells (sites) can be eliminated or added: we would have to jump to the case of general infinite graphs.

-The one-dimensional case, the subject of Toom's pioneering~\cite{ToomVarlength04}, is an exception.
+The one-dimensional case, the subject of Toom's pioneering~\cite{ToomVarLength02} is an exception, with more technical results in~\cite{ToomVarLength04}.
 The model is attractive as it promises a new kind of simple one-dimensional noisy ``non-ergodicity''.
 Recall that with a binary set of states \( \states=\setof{0,1} \), we may want to remember, in low-level noise, whether we started from all 0's or all 1's.
 When in a sea of 0's a large island of 1's appears, we did not find any \emph{simple} local rule capable of erasing it (in noise).
 But when cells can be removed there is such a rule: for example just remove every pair of cells containing 01!
 Repeated application of this rule would eat up the island---hopefully even in noise.

 Right at the start, however, Toom is faced with a new kind of problem: how to define the probability space in question.
 If a cell is deleted then the position of cells over a whole half-line changes.
 The model he offers does not define a probability measure over histories, only considers measures over the space of configurations.
 Even here it is restricted to translation-invariant measures, so the history is just a sequence of such measures \( \mu_{0},\mu_{1},\dots \).
 The main definition is that of a transition operator \( P \) with \( \mu_{t+1}=P\mu_{t} \).
 It is more complex than in the ordinary case, and the operator obtained is \emph{not linear}.
-The techniques relying on linearity are not available, so even a new proof of the existence of an invariant measure is needed.
+The techniques relying on linearity are not available, so even a new proof of the existence of an invariant measure is needed: Toom provides this in~\cite{ToomContinuous07}, relying on continuity and the appropriate fix-point theorems in functional analysis.
 A generalization allowing arbitrary local (one-dimensional) substitutions appeared in the joint paper~\cite{RochaSimasToomSubst11} with Toom's students Rocha and Simas.
+Even more detail can be found in the book-length exposition~\cite{ToomRamosRochaSimas11} of Toom with his students.

-In~\cite{ToomVarlength04}, Toom proves non-ergodicity of his variable-length medium only for one-sided noise.
+In~\cite{ToomVarLength04}, Toom proves non-ergodicity of his variable-length medium only for one-sided noise.
 It is plausible that it would also hold for arbitrary small (independent) noise; Toom promised but did not live to deliver this result.
 The proof in the paper is a very detailed contour argument, in its general shape not unlike the one Toom introduced for the Stavskaya model in~\cite{ToomOnStavskayaEng68}.